Manuel-Sanchez30/Guitarra-Vue/README.md

 # Guitarr-Vue App

-* The Application is about providing functionality to the shopping cart, the user can add the Guitars of their choice to the cart, modify quantities, delete 1 product or empty the cart.
+* The Application is about providing functionality to the shopping cart, the user can add the Guitars of their choice to the cart, modify quantities, delete 1 product or empty the cart